-B-Raf Interacts with Nematode Cdc37 Similarly to Human Cdc37-Given the considerable differences between the two Cdc37 homologs during Hsp90 binding, we next aimed at studying the kinase interaction in the human and nematode Cdc37 proteins.
-To this end, we utilized the solubilized kinase domain of the human B-Raf kinase, which recently was shown to form a complex with human Cdc37 by Polier et al. (17).
-We performed a cross-linking experiment to test whether B-Raf interacts with Cdc37 of both species (Fig. 4A).
-In this experiment, the cochaperone was fluorescently labeled (marked with an asterisk).
-CeCdc37 and hCdc37 by themselves produced no dimeric or higher oligomeric cross-linking products after incubation with glutardialdehyde.
-Interestingly, in the presence of B-Raf kinase, the hCdc37 band is strongly diminished, and a specific band at higher molecular weight appears (Fig. 4A).
-Using mass spectrometry, this band was found to contain both proteins, Cdc37 and the B-Raf kinase.
-Based on the 70-kDa size of this cross-linking product, it is to be assumed that one hCdc37 is trapped in complex with one B-Raf molecule.
-The same behavior can be observed for CeCdc37, implying that the stabilized kinase domain of B-Raf may also directly interact with CeCdc37.
+B-Raf interacts with nematode Cdc37 in similarity to human Cdc37 - Given the considerable differences between the two Cdc37 homologs during Hsp90 binding, we next aimed at studying the kinase interaction in the human and nematode Cdc37 proteins.
+To this end, we utilized the solubilised kinase domain of the human B-Raf kinase, which recently was shown to form a complex with human Cdc37 by Polier (17).
+We performed a crosslinking et al. experiment to test whether B-Raf interacts with Cdc37 of both species (Figure 4A).
+In this experiment the cochaperone was fluorescently labeled (marked with a star). \CeCdc37 and \hCdc37 by themselves produced no dimeric or higher oligomeric crosslinking products after incubation with glutardialdehyde.
+Interestingly, in the presence of B-Raf-kinase the \hCdc37 band is strongly diminished and a specific band at higher molecular weight appears (Figure 4A).
+Using mass spectrometry, this band was found to contain both proteins - Cdc37 and the B-Raf kinase.
+Based on the 70 kDa size of this crosslinking product, it is to be assumed that one \hCdc37 is trapped in complex with one B-Raf molecule.
+The same behaviour can be observed for \CeCdc37, implying that the stabilized kinase domain of B-Raf may also directly interact with CeCdc37.

-To confirm the binding of B-Raf to CeCdc37, we performed analytical ultracentrifugation with fluorescently labeled Cdc37 (Fig. 4, B and C).
-Both Cdc37 proteins sediment with an $s{20,w}$ value of 2.9 \pm 0.2 S. In complex with B-Raf, both labeled Cdc37 proteins sediment with a higher sedimentation coefficient (CeCdc37, 4.1 ± 0.4 S; hCdc37, 4.4 ± 0.3 S), confirming that despite the differences in Hsp90 interaction both Cdc37s are capable of interacting with B-Raf in a similar manner.
-Polier et al. (17) have further shown that ATP can disrupt the hCdc37·kinase complex.
-To see whether this effect is also observable for the nematode cochaperone, we added ATP to the preformed CeCdc37·B-Raf complex (Fig. 4, B and C).
-Indeed, the nucleotide disrupted the interaction of B-Raf with human and C. elegans Cdc37, leading to a dissociation of the protein complex and sedimentation of Cdc37 as an uncomplexed monomeric protein.
+To confirm the binding of B-Raf to CeCdc37 we performed analytical ultracentrifugation with fluorescently labeled Cdc37 (Figure 4B, C).
+Both \Cdc37 proteins sediment with an s20,w value of $2.9 \pm 0.2$ S. In complex with B-Raf, both labeled \Cdc37 proteins sediment with a higher sedimentation coefficient (\CeCdc37: $4.1 \pm 0.4$ S, \hCdc37: $4.4 \pm 0.3$ S), confirming that despite the differences in Hsp90 interaction, both Cdc37s are capable of interacting with B-Raf in a similar manner.
+Polier et al. had further shown that ATP can disrupt the hCdc37-kinase complex (17).
+To see whether this effect is also observable for the nematode cochaperone, we added ATP to the preformed \CeCdc37-B-Raf complex (Figure 4B, C).
+Indeed the nucleotide disrupted the interaction of B-Raf with human and C. elegans Cdc37 leading to a dissociation of the protein complex and sedimentation of Cdc37 as an uncomplexed monomeric protein.